1964 Gabonese coup d'état

-The 1964 Gabonese coup d'état was staged between 17 and 18 February 1964 by Gabonese military officers who rose against Gabonese President Léon M'ba.
+The 1964 Gabonese coup d'état was staged between 17 and 19 February 1964 by Gabonese military officers who rose against Gabonese President Léon M'ba.
 Before the coup, Gabon was seen as one of the most politically stable countries in Africa.
-The coup resulted from M'ba's dissolution of the Gabonese legislature on 21 January 1964, and during a takeover with few casualties 150 coup plotters arrested M'ba and a number of his government officials.
+The coup resulted from M'ba's dissolution of the Gabonese legislature on 21 January 1964.
+During a takeover with few casualties, 150 coup plotters arrested M'ba and a number of his government officials.
 Through Radio Libreville, they asked the people of Gabon to remain calm and assured them that the country's pro-France foreign policy would remain unchanged.
 A provisional government was formed, and the coup's leaders installed Deputy Jean-Hilaire Aubame, who was M'ba's primary political opponent and had been uninvolved in the coup, as president.
 Meanwhile, M'ba was sent to Lambaréné, 250 km from Libreville.
 There was no major uprising or reaction by the Gabonese people when they received word of the coup, which the military interpreted as a sign of approval.

 After being informed of the coup by Gabonese Chief of Staff Albert-Bernard Bongo, French President Charles de Gaulle resolved to restore the M'ba government, honoring a 1960 treaty signed between the deposed government and France when Gabon became independent.
 With the help of French paratroopers, the provisional government was toppled during the night of 19 February and M'ba was reinstated as president.
 Afterward, M'ba imprisoned more than 150 of his opponents, pledging "no pardon or pity" but rather "total punishment".
 Aubame was sentenced to 10 years of hard labor and 10 years of exile, a sentence that was later commuted.
 During this time, the ageing president became increasingly reclusive, opting to stay in his presidential palace under the protection of French troops.
 Within three years, M'ba was diagnosed with cancer; he died on 28 November 1967.